cooper/ferret/doc/Keywords.md

 ```

 Weakens the association between the given variable, property, or index and its
 value.

-In other words, it decreases the value's reference count by one.
-This is
+In other words, this keyword decreases the value's reference count by one.
+This
-useful in the case of cyclical references.
+is useful in the case of cyclical references.

 If the object is not referred to elsewhere, it will be immediately consumed by
 the garbage collector upon the `weaken` statement.